SAP-samples/teched2022-DA181/exercises/Exercise_3_SAP_WEBIDE/README.md

 ## Prerequisites

-- a running SAP Web IDE that is connected to the same SAP HANA database that was used for the SAP HANA Studio steps
+- a running SAP Web IDE that is connected to the same SAP HANA database into which the tables had been imported
 - a Web IDE user that is allowed to develop in a XSA space

 Creating the same calculation views in SAP Web IDE would look very similar to creating them in SAP HANA Studio.
 Therefore, we migrated the views using the [xs-migration assistant](https://help.sap.com/docs/SAP_HANA_PLATFORM/58d81eb4c9bc4899ba972c9fe7a1a115/5775fac4200441589c12a5421d0bcb1e.html) and provide you the migrated calculation views in a [zip file](/exercises/resources/TECHED_2022.zip).